madalinungureanu/wp-webhooks-manage-taxonomy-terms/readme.txt

 == Description ==

 This plugin extends the possibilities of WP Webhooks by integrating the possibility to manage taxonomy terms on certain posts.
-It allows you to easily add/create new taxonomy terms while connecting them to a post.
+It allows you to easily add/create new taxonomy terms while connecting them to a post, as well as managing the meta data of the taxonomy.
 Custom post types are supported as well.
 For all features, please check out the list down below.

 = Features =

 * Set existing taxonomy terms to a post
 * Create new taxonomy terms at a post
-* Append custom tyxonomy terms on a post
+* Append custom taxonomy terms on a post
 * Delete all taxonomy
+* Add, update and delete term meta values

 = For devs =